re-pixel/RAG-Evaluation-Pipeline/README.md

 ## Overview

 This project provides a systematic framework for evaluating different text chunking and retrieval strategies in RAG systems.
 It uses ChromaDB for vector storage and retrieval, and evaluates performance across multiple metrics including recall, precision, and Intersection over Union (IoU).
+More detailed overview is given in the report/report.ipynb file.

 ## Features

 - **Multiple Chunking Strategies**: Evaluate different chunk sizes and overlap configurations
 - **Comprehensive Metrics**: Assess retrieval quality using recall, precision, and IoU scores
-- **Vector Database Integration**: ChromaDB-based storage for efficient similarity search
+- **Vector Database Integration**: ChromaDB-based storage for efficient similarity search over embeddings
 - **Configurable Retrieval**: Test different numbers of retrieved chunks
 - **Batch Processing**: Efficient processing of large document collections